cabloy/zova/zova-docs/guide/techniques/model/sync-data.md

 ## memory

-The following demonstrates the memory-based global state data.
 In SSR mode, the global state data defined by the server will be synchronized to the client and automatically complete the hydration

+The following demonstrates the memory-based global state data

 ### How to define